lucasgrjn/DeviceLayout.jl/docs/src/examples/singletransmon.md

 `single_transmon.gds`.
 Finally, there's a `mesh_order` keyword that sets the element order for the generated mesh.

-The schematic design is significantly simplied compared to that of the [quantum processor example](qpu17.md), but has the same general structure.
+The schematic design is significantly simplified compared to that of the [quantum processor example](qpu17.md), but has the same general structure.
 The three components are added to the schematic graph and attached to each other before being placed by `plan` into a floorplan, which is then furnished with air bridges.